Honda Logo

 Honda Emblem

 In the full version, the famous graphic sign is supplemented with the word “HONDA.”
 The text uses a simple font owned by the car company.
 Capital letters are bold and flattened at the top, with large rectangular serifs.
 Looking closely, you can see that the typeface changed slightly in 2000.
 The typographers rounded off all the corners, making the characters streamlined.
-This redesign had little or no effect on the lettering’s perception, but the company executives found it necessary.
+This redesign had little or no effect on the perception of the lettering, but the company’s executives found it necessary.

 Honda Symbol

 Advertising materials often feature a black-and-white logo.
-It has other color versions that adorn Honda vehicles.
+It also comes in other color versions that adorn Honda vehicles.
 For example, the regular Civic lineup has all the emblems, either black or silver.
 On the Civic Type R, they are mostly red.
 Perhaps this is because Soichiro Honda was fond of red clothes and wore red business shirts and ties.
-This color reminds me of when the company’s sports cars first participated in the Formula 1 competition.
+This color reminds me of when the company’s sports cars first competed in Formula 1.

 FAQ